MartinFerenec/FERI-MAG-ITA/README.md

 # FERI-MAG-ITA

-**This repository is NOT PRODUCTION READY!**
+## **This repository is NOT PRODUCTION READY!
+Learn from it at your own risk.**

+**Code provided as-is with no guarantees.**

-Repository that contains services used for my Masters degree.
+Repository that contains services of an assignments during my Masters degree at FERI UM.